ualberta-smr/generating-annotation-usage-rules/ui/tutorial/README.md

 - If a class has a method that has been annotated with _GET_, it should be described as `class with method with annotation "GET"`
 - If we want to specify that a class is extending _HealthCheck_ class, it should be described as `class with extension of "HealthCheck"`
 - If we want to specify that a class is implementing _Health_ interface, it should be described as `class with implementation of "HealthCheck"`
+- If we want to specify that a class is overriding a method with the signature `foobar(String baz, int qux)`, it should be described as `class with overridden method "foobar(String, int)"`
 - If we want to specify that a class has been declared as a bean in _beans.xml_, it should be described as `class with bean declaration`
 - If we want to specify that there exists a _beans.xml_ file, it should be described as `class with beans file`